 Curriculum Leader: Mr J Hughes Deputy Curriculum Leader: Miss B Soler KS4 Coordinator: Mrs H Rock

 What will be studied?

-Our current Year 7 and Year 8 Schemes of Learning are based on the approach taken by leading schools in Singapore and adapted for the UK curriculum.
+Our Year 7 and Year 8 Schemes of Learning focus on building students’ key skills in specific areas and applying these to solve a range of related problems.
 The level of challenge is high and learning is modelled using a concrete/pictorial/abstract approach to help students develop understanding.
-Students in Year 7 are taught in form groups and students in Years 8 and 9 are organised into broad bands based on prior attainment and teacher assessment.
-Year 9 is a foundation year to prepare students for the challenges of GCSE; the scheme of learning enhances and strengthens key aspects of the Year 7 and Year 8 programmes of study that are featured in the GCSE specification whilst having a preview of some of the content and assessment particular to the GCSE course.
+Students are organised into broad bands based on prior attainment and teacher assessment.
+Year 9 is a foundation year to prepare students for the challenges of GCSE; the scheme of learning enhances and strengthens key aspects of the Year 7 and Year 8 programmes of study that are featured in the GCSE syllabus whilst having a preview of some of the content and assessment particular to the GCSE course.

 Negative Real Numbers